jamulussoftware/jamuluswebsite/wiki/en/Installation-for-Linux.md

 - Set the **Sample Rate to 48000**.
 - Set the **Frames/Period to 128** and **Periods/Buffer at 2** at first.

-Restart JACK for the new settings to take effect.
+Restart JACK for the new settings to take effect and rendez-vous at [start Jamulus](Installation-for-Linux#start-jamulus) section.

 ### Configure PipeWire

-The Jamulus Client requires a JACK sound server (native PipeWire support has not yet been implemented).
-PipeWire provides a compatibility layer that emulates the JACK server.
-When you launch the Jamulus Client, PîpeWire presents itself to Jamulus as a JACK server.
+PipeWire provides its own JACK server.
+When you launch the Jamulus Client, PipeWire automatically runs a JACK server.
+However, there are a few parameters to adjust.
 You need to set your audio interface to the "pro-audio" profile and define PipeWire's "rate" and "quantum" parameters beforehand.
 To do so, follow these steps:
-1. Open `pavucontrol` (the audio mixer) and choose the "pro-audio" profile in the configuration tab.
+1. Open `pavucontrol` (the audio mixer) and choose the "pro-audio" profile for your audio interface in the configuration tab.
-2. In a terminal use the two following commands:
+2. In a terminal use the two following commands to force PipeWire's rate and quantum:
 ```bash
 pw-metadata -n settings 0 clock.force-rate 48000
 pw-metadata -n settings 0 clock.force-quantum 128
 ```
+After these two steps, you can continue reading the rest of this documentation.
+Your system is ready.

 ### Start Jamulus